 Morris County DWI Attorneys

 Morris County law enforcement take DWI’s very seriously.
 The municipal, county and state police all heavily patrol Morris County roads for drunk drivers.
 If you or someone you love was recently arrested for DWI please call us at LS&P Lawyers today.
 We have decades of experience appearing in courts throughout Morris County and have defended countless individuals accused of driving while intoxicated.
 Our team also includes an attorney certified in the Standard Field Sobriety Tests and the Alcotest.
 This allows us to understand the police officer’s actions before, during, and after the arrest.
 This also gives us the ability to anticipate the prosecutor’s strategies.
 We have laid out the fundamentals for you below but it is important to remember that each case is unique.
-Call us to schedule a free consultation to discuss your situation in detail!
+Call us to schedule a consultation to discuss your situation in detail!

 When determining whether someone is under the influence police officers will take into account everything he is supposedly seeing, hearing, smelling, etc.